French

 How is French implemented in our school?

 We emphasise listening, responding and speaking skills but we also develop reading and writing skills, to help the children gain an all-round understanding of the language.
-We use a multi-sensory and kinesthetic approach to teaching (introducing a physical element in games, role-playing and songs) to help reinforce memorisation.
+We use a multi-sensory and kinesthetic approach to teaching (introducing a physical element in games, role-playing and songs) to help reinforce and embed new language.
 We promote the use of ICT in meaningful contexts for the development of communication skills.

 French teaching at Holy Trinity is fully inclusive.
 Language learning activities are planned in such a way to encourage the full and active participation of all pupils.
 Work is differentiated appropriately to the needs of individual children.
 Pairs and groups for collaborative work may be formed in various ways, depending on the task.